 Lately the majority of recreation time has been spent with the living.
 Today is dedicated to visiting potentially interesting graveyards within easy reach of Calgary, Alberta, Canada.
 Often it is challenging find a partner who shares an interest in spending spiritual time with the physically departed.

 Welcome signage at the entrance to the Community of Wayne

 Drumheller, Alberta is an hour’s drive northeast of Calgary.
 The initial destination will be the abandoned graveyard in the depression-era coal mining community surrounding the community of Wayne, about 10 KM ( 6¼ miles) southeast of Drumheller.

-s just prior to the collapse of the coal market.
+The population of Wayne peaked near 2,500 in the mid 1930s just prior to the collapse of the coal market.
 Current population of the community today is about 50 people.
 Wayne was a hamlet prior to becoming a community of Drumheller in 1998.

 Wayne is the home of the famous Last Chance Saloon, established in 1913.
 At one time children were not allowed in the saloon on Sundays.
 This is a fascinating area rich in history.

 Many of the interned were relocated to a separate section of the cemetery in Drumheller.
 The climb, in desert-like terrain on a gorgeous, warm, sunny day, reveals crocus among other spring flowers in full bloom.

 Hiking off-trail in running shoes and gaping around at spectacular scenery on the aggressive elevation is an amateur mistake.
 In an altercation with a Prickly Pear cactus, 2 inch cactus spines penetrate the side of my left shoe.
 This makes the remainder of the climb less comfortable.